kefelan/cordova-cookie-master/README.md

 ```

 ## Limitations
-* This version has been tested on Android 4.4 ~ 5.1 devices, iOS 7.1 ~ 9 devices.
+* This version has been tested on Android 4.4 ~ 8.0 devices, iOS 7.1 ~ 11.2 devices.
 Experience may vary for different OS versions.

 ## License
 This plugin is distributed under the MIT License.

 ## Thanks to
 This plugin is a fork from Kristian Hristov's "cookie master" plugin.
-The author is not maintaining the plugin, so I created a new branch to include fixes and support to new OS versions.
+The author is not maintaining the plugin, so the rest is history.

 This plugin was inspired by the great work on the CookieMonster plugin by @barrettc